hjk789/Userscripts/README.md

 ## [YouTube Clickbait-Buster](https://github.com/hjk789/Userscripts/tree/master/YouTube-Clickbait-Buster)

-Check whether it's worth watching a video by peeking it's content, viewing the thumbnail in full-size and displaying the full title.
-Works on both YouTube's desktop and mobile layouts.
+Check whether it's worth watching a video before actually clicking on it by peeking it's visual or verbal content, description, comments, viewing the thumbnail in full-size and displaying the full title.
+Works on both YouTube's desktop and mobile layouts, and is also compatible with dark theme.
 [Read more](https://github.com/hjk789/Userscripts/tree/master/YouTube-Clickbait-Buster)

 [Install link](https://greasyfork.org/scripts/439305-youtube-clickbait-buster/code/YouTube%20Clickbait-Buster.user.js)